Why and How: Creating Wildlife Photographs with the High Key Technique in Black and White - Part 1

-The term “high key“ is the contraction of the expression "high-key lighting".
-As always, the technical language uses shortcuts and acronyms.
-Photography that is primarily a technical discipline is no exception to the rule.
+“High key“ is the contraction of the expression "high-key lighting".
+Like always, the technical language of a field uses shortcuts and acronyms.
+Photography, which is primarily a technical discipline, is no exception to this rule.

-In a general and technical context, "high key" means "elevated level".
-The word "lighting" refers to the atmospheric light conditions.
-"High key lighting" means "elevated level of light".
-This expression is not meant to be poetic and does not necessarily cause dreaming.
-This fascinates us, because the reflection of the high key lighting technique often ends up being creative and evocative, paving the way to the creation of solely artistic photographs.
+However, it fascinates me, because the reflection of the high key lighting technique often ends up being creative and evocative, paving the way to the creation of artistic photographs.

 A Tidbit of History

 In photography, this technique has been used to create photos that have no shadows.
 The rendering of the lights in the composition of the photo is homogeneous.
-When we desire to make a studio photograph with very little modeling, we use three light sources.
-By reducing the modeling, we also limit the shadows and contrasts.
+When you desire to make a studio photograph with little modeling, you use three light sources.
+By reducing the modeling, you also limit the shadows and contrasts.
 We refer to the main light as "key light", the secondary light as "fill light", and the background light as "back light".
-The expression "high key lighting" results from its use in scenes with little modeling where we favored the "key light".
+The expression "high key lighting" results from its use in scenes with little modeling where the "key light" is favored.